Alabama vs. Southern Miss NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Alabama has combined with its opponents to put up more than 58.5 points just twice this season.
+- Alabama and its opponents have combined for 58.5 points just twice this season.

-- The two teams combine to average 58.7 points per game, 0.2 more than the total in this contest.
+- Saturday's total is 0.2 points lower than the two team's combined 58.7 points per game average.

-- These two squads combine to surrender 36 points per game, 22.5 fewer than this contest's over/under.
+- These two squads combine to allow 36 points per game, 22.5 fewer than this contest's over/under.

-- Crimson Tide games this season feature an average total of 60.8 points, a number 2.3 points higher than Saturday's over/under.
+- The Crimson Tide and their opponents have scored an average of 60.8 points per game in 2021, 2.3 more than Saturday's total.

-- The 51.0 PPG average total in Golden Eagles games this season is 7.5 points fewer than this game's over/under.
+- The 58.5 over/under in this game is 7.5 points higher than the 51.0 average total in Golden Eagles games this season.

 Alabama Stats and Trends